A Gold Standard Dataset for the Reviewer Assignment Problem: Results

-\item Third, we note that under modeling choices (paper representation and length of reviewers' profiles) that mimic choices that have been made in real conferences, the {\sc Specter+MFR} algorithm performs best.
+\item Third, we note that under modeling choices (paper representation and length of reviewers' profiles) that mimic choices that have been made in real conferences, the \spectertwo{} algorithms performs the best, with \spectertwo{} with max pooling achieving the lowest loss.